BadeJoey/Yelp_Analyser/README.md

 <br/>
 Combining these 3 together, we can see that the highest review count can be achieved with price rating of 3 and current stars of 4.5.
 So your restaurant should be exclusive but not luxurious and the higher your ratings the better.

-### Higher Price better Ratings?
+### Higher Price = better Ratings?
-The Heat Map shows no Correlation between price and stars.
+The Heat Map shows no correlation between price and stars.
 But if we look closer at these two together, it shows that with higher price, you at least narrow down your ratings to a higher median and mean.
 You won't be scored 2-stars in total, but you are also missing out on the 5-star perfect rating, which likely comes from high expectations with this kind of price tag.
 <br/>
 <br/>
 ![Price with Stars](https://github.com/BadeJoey/Yelp_Analyser/blob/master/Images/stars_price.JPG)